Swindon Works: Decline and closure

 The future of the works had been defined by the GWR's post-WW2 choice to develop its new diesel-powered experimental locomotives using diesel-hydraulic transmission systems rather than diesel-electric.
 As a result, from 1957 the works produced 38 "Warship" class D800s and 30 Western class D1000s.
 However, early diesel production followed previous steam locomotive construction strategy, resulting in numerous classes with short production runs and a resultant high maintenance cost in traffic.
 With the Beeching Axe strategy of reshaping BR towards inter-city traffic, the need for many of these diesel-powered classes was removed.
 A decision was also made to specify all new classes of locomotive with diesel-electric transmission, making the works' specialist diesel-hydraulic knowledge redundant.

 As a result, with scrapping rolling stock keeping employment levels at the works high, a decision was made to cease building new locomotives at Swindon, and to reassign the works to become a heavy repair facility.
 Building of locomotives finished in 1965 with construction of the Class 14 diesel-hydraulic locomotives.
 Locomotive repairs and carriage and wagon work continued, though the original carriage and wagon workshop was sold.

 After the works became part of BR's integrated British Rail Engineering Ltd (BREL), it won less and less maintenance business against the internal competition of Crewe and Derby Works.
 With the town of Swindon expanding and needing land close to its centre for development, the decision was made to close the works.
 The final day of operation was 26 March 1986.

 Between 2000 and 2006, the rolling chassis of GWR No. 7200 was restored in the former iron foundry (J Shop), making it the final Great Western steam locomotive to receive attention at the works.

 Present

 The redevelopment of the works took account of the listed building status of the original core infrastructure.
-One building currently houses the Swindon Steam Railway Museum, dedicated to the works and the GWR.
+One building houses the Museum of the Great Western Railway, dedicated to the works and the GWR.
 The engineers' office is now the headquarters of English Heritage, with most of the remaining buildings redeveloped as part of the Designer Outlet Village.
-The rest of the site's extensive railway yard was redeveloped on a mixed-use basis, some for housing and some for commercial buildings including purpose-built storage for the English Heritage Archive and the National Trust's central office building known as Heelis.
+The rest of the site's extensive railway yard was redeveloped on a mixed-use basis, some for housing and some for commercial buildings including purpose-built storage for the English Heritage Archive and the National Trust's central office building, known as Heelis.